 New rules from the Basel Committee on Banking Supervision are forcing Wall Street banks to increase capital for their trading businesses even as revenue falls.
-Fixed-income trading revenue at the five largest U.S. firms dropped 10 percent in the second quarter, excluding accounting adjustments, led by Morgan Stanley (MS)’s 60 percent plunge.
+Fixed-income trading revenue at the five largest U.S. firms dropped 10 percent in the second quarter, excluding accounting adjustments, led by Morgan Stanley (MS:US)’s 60 percent plunge.

 “There are certain businesses within fixed income that may be nice to have, but they’re not necessary and they are RWA- intensive,” Chief Financial Officer Ruth Porat, 54, said on the call.
 “As we reduce more complex areas, there’s not just a capital benefit, but there’s a funding benefit and an expense benefit as well.”

 Structured credit and sub-investment-grade securitization are two areas that may be targets of asset reductions, Porat said.

 Morgan Stanley has eliminated 3,272 jobs since the start of 2012 and expects that number to climb to 4,000 by year’s end, Porat said in an interview.
 She didn’t specify where the headcount reductions would be made.

 The asset cuts, which are targeted to climb to 30 percent by the end of 2014, may conflict with Gorman’s goal of increasing fixed-income trading market share to 8 percent, Mike Mayo, an analyst at CLSA Ltd., said on the conference call.